tytydraco/yessleep/out/Unusual_things_at_the_hotel.md

 There was no one in the hallway.

-I put the duct tape on the peeping hole, I then went to bed.
+I felt fear wash over me,I put the duct tape on the peeping hole, I then went to bed, hoping that i am safe.

 I heard knocking again but I ignored the knocking and in the morning when I opened the door I saw on the ground a iron tray which had food,I picked up the food and locked the door.